huwb/jitternator/README.md

 Check how dt is computed in the game update loop - typically the dt for frame N is the measured real time that passed while processing the previous frame N-1.
 This time might be clamped, filtered, etc.
 It can be useful to turn any such frame time modifications off when debugging jitter, to simplify the behaviour and avoid confusion.
-Similarly if there is a max update dt or max substep count for physics, consider removing it, or checking that the game won't hit this limit for you while testing, as this would cause "legitimate" jitter which would not occur in practice.
+Similarly if there is a max update dt or max substep count for physics, consider removing it, or checking that the game won't hit this limit for you while testing, as this may cause "legitimate" jitter which would not occur in practice.

 Obtain an unsteady FPS.
 Many/most jitter issues will not be visible when framerate is constant and consistent.
 UE4 has a great feature for this - t.UnsteadyFPS, which will set the frame dt to a random value each frame.